jaanga/jaanga.github.io/documents/jaanga-practice-notes/code-style-r1.md

 ## Variable Names

+* Use the same variable names and style that the documentation of your language uses
+* Use the same variable names and style that your library uses

 * [A Guide to Naming Variables]( https://a-nickels-worth.blogspot.com/2016/04/a-guide-to-naming-variables.html ) !!!
 * [Good Variable Names]( http://c2.com/cgi/wiki?GoodVariableNames )
 * [7+1 tips for naming variables]( http://www.makinggoodsoftware.com/2009/05/04/71-tips-for-naming-variables/ )